maupilia/SRT/sphinx/_build/html/_sources/index.rst.txt

 user guide *Observing at SRT with Discos*, please click `here <http://discos.readthedocs.io/en/latest/index.html>`_.

+A picture of the SRT control room layout is provided in :numref:`srt_control_room`.

 Before observing, check that the system is ready.
 Then select the **observation mode** you want, a menu will appear with the different receivers (**C-**, **K-** and **L-bands**) and the associated backends (**Total Power**, **SARDARA**,